Another December storm and the chance of a White Christmas

 Much of this weekend will be cool and showery before an area of low pressure develops over the Atlantic on Sunday, deepening rapidly to pass just to the northwest of the UK on Monday and into Tuesday.
-This is bringing very strong winds and heavy rain to much of the UK from Monday morning through to late Tuesday morning and Met Office National Severe Weather Warningshave been issued for wind and rain across the southwest and northern areas of the UK over the next few days.
+This is bringing very strong winds and heavy rain to much of the UK from Monday morning through to late Tuesday morning and Severe weather warningshave been issued for wind and rain across the southwest and northern areas of the UK over the next few days.

 The public should be aware of the potential for significant disruption to travel due to the very strong winds and also the risk of some flooding issues due to the heavy rain.

-During this period of unsettled weather, people are advised to stay up to date with the latest Met Office forecasts and National Severe Weather Warnings and find out what to do in severe weatherso they can plan ahead for the weather in store and make the most of the festive season.
+During this period of unsettled weather, people are advised to stay up to date with the latest Met Office UK forecast and Severe weather warnings and find out What are the National Severe Weather Warning Service Impact tables?so they can plan ahead for the weather in store and make the most of the festive season.

 Chief Forecaster Eddy Carroll said: "We can expect stormy weather in many areas to start the Christmas week, but looking forward to Christmas Eve and Christmas Day, we are expecting it to turn colder, with a mix of wintry showers and sunny spells but for wind speeds to drop.
-So there is a chance that some places may see a White Christmas".
+So there is a chance that some places may see a Will it be a White Christmas?".